Opraks/Yumugo-Nfts/README.md

 -
 <h1><img src="https://github.com/Opraks/Yumugo-Nfts/blob/main/Starts%20Icon.png?raw=true" alt="Örnek Resim"/> How Did It Start ?</h1>
 - I can start with the historical year 2024.
 The inclusion of artificial intelligence and its products in the developing Blockchain Technology and the fact that it exhibits a new approach drew me directly to the drink as it was a subject I was already following.
 The Yumugo initiative developed spontaneously during this process.
 Although I have created many different ideas and models before, I chose to start with Yumugo.
+I expect positive contributions from you to make this idea successful and achieve something.
+Thank you all in advance. <b><i>by.opraks</i></b>

 <h1><img src="https://github.com/Opraks/Yumugo-Nfts/blob/main/Exchange%20Icon.png?raw=true" alt="Örnek Resim"/> Exchanges Listing Yumugo NFT's.</h1>